 Clinical Activities: Non-Clinical Activities: Patient care including assessment, diagnosis, investigation and management.
-Theoretical learning sessions investigation and management Teaching (including preparation time and Clinical documentation and administration related to patient care preparation of educational resources) · Networking with colleagues Discussion of cases with other clinicians both ad- hoc and as part of multidisciplinary meetings Supervision sessions

-- Review of investigations

-- Arranging acute admission to hospital
+Theoretical learning sessions investigation and managementClinical documentation and administration Teaching (including preparation time and preparation of educational resources) related to patient care Networking with colleagues Discussion of cases with other clinicians both adhoc and as part of multidisciplinary meetings Supervision sessions Review of investigations Practice administration Arranging acute admission to hospital General reading or research Planning meetings

-- Referring for specialist advice and management, both private and public

-- Engagement with whanau and/or other carers

-- Clinical audit and quality assurance activities
+- Referring for specialist advice and management, Preparation of clinical resources both private and public Engagement with whanau and/or other carers Clinical audit and quality assurance activities

+- Visiting other community services for a broader understanding of the primary healthcare environment

-- · Case conferences and reviews
+- Case conferences and reviews

-- · Telephone and other ad hoc consultations,
+- Telephone and other ad hoc consultations,

 - Preparation of clinical reports.